jsaintro/publicnotes/Home Security/Garage Door Controller.md

     git checkout v2.9.7
     ```

+2. Open the Garage door sketches in Arduino IDE

-2. Copy the Sketches and Libraries folders from the project in the Arduino directory
+4. Copy the Sketches and Libraries folders from the project in the Arduino directory

     ```

-3. Open the Arduino App and load the ST_Anything_DSC_Alarm Sketch
+5. Open the Arduino App and load the ST_Anything_DSC_Alarm Sketch

     ```
      Arduino/Sketches/ST_Anything_DSC_Alarm/ST_Anything_DSC_Alarm.ino

     ```

-4. Compile the sketch
+6. Compile the sketch
     (The check icon)

-5. Upload the compiled sketch to the Arduino
+7. Upload the compiled sketch to the Arduino

 # Pairing SmartThings shield with hub